GalactHD/crystalbyexample/src/content/examples/variables.md

 nextExample:
   - constants
 ---

-Variables is a way in programming that allows to store data, in Crystal, variables are straightfoward, only requires the name and value.
+Variables are a way to store data in programming.
+In Crystal, declaring a variable is simple, you just need to give it a name and assign a value.

-And the language automatically infers the type.
+The language automatically infers the type of the variable based on the value you provide.

-Crystal allows multi variables at once, and variables can hold other variable values.
+You can also declare multiple variables at once, and a variable can store the value of another variable.

+Although Crystal performs type inference, it is a statically typed language, which means you can also explicitly specify the type of a variable.
+If you declare a type and try to assign a value of a different type, the compiler will produce an error.

 ```crystal
 name = "Carl"